nguyenhphilip/philintheblank/content/poems/birding.md

 to say a lifetime.

 Listen.
 Look.
 Look
-again until you see
+again until you can
-nothing is everything,
-everything in nothing.
+see sound.

 Let everything find you.
 Let every thing sing its song.